We seek students committed to promoting the health, productivity and quality of life for individuals and society

 Applicants must complete the following:

-Centralized application that allows prospective students to use one application to apply to multiple participating OT and OTA programs through a single application process.
+This centralized application allows prospective students to use one application to apply to multiple participating OT and OTA programs through a single application process.

 Applicants already holding a degree in Occupational Therapy and who are originally certified by NBCOT should contact the admissions department at [email protected].
 Faculty will review applicant transcripts for possible credit toward the OTD degree for previous experiential learning.